 When you move internationally, you need to understand that relocating everything can not only be expensive, but you will need to make sure the items you pack are going to be able to be brought into the country legally.
 Just know that for most countries, you cannot bring in guns, ammo or other weapons as well as alcohol, flammable liquids, lighters, military apparel (unless you are in the military), plants and other items.
 You need to check with Customs to get a complete list of prohibited items.

-Several months ahead of the move, you need to go through your home, one room at a time and downsize.
+Several months ahead of the move, you need to go through your home, one room at a time and downsize using these packing tips.
 Unless you have a bottomless bank account, you’re going to find that moving everything you own, especially things you haven’t used in years, if ever, can be more money than you want to spend.

 You should know how long you plan to stay.
 If this is a short relocation for six months or less, it may be wise to either keep the house you already have or place items in storage before you leave.
 For longer, or permanent moves, you might want to donate or sell unwanted items.
 Selling unwanted or unused items can help earn some spending money for your move.
 Even on a permanent move, if you have items that have a great deal of sentimental value, but you can’t take them with you, leave them with a relative or a close friend you trust to take care of them until you can decide what you want to do with them.
 It’s also wise to check out the annual climate to make sure your possessions will stay safe from mildew or damage during particularly hot or cold weather.